Tanner graph

-In coding theory, a Tanner graph, named after Michael Tanner, is a bipartite graph used to state constraints or equations which specify error correcting codes.
-In coding theory, Tanner graphs are used to construct longer codes from smaller ones.
+In coding theory, a Tanner graph is a bipartite graph that can be used to express constraints (typically equations) that specify an error correcting code.
+Tanner graphs play a central role in the design and decoding of low-density parity-check codes.
+They have also been applied to the construction of longer codes from smaller ones.
 Both encoders and decoders employ these graphs extensively.

 Origins

 Tanner graphs were proposed by Michael Tanner as a means to create larger error correcting codes from smaller ones using recursive techniques.
-He generalized the techniques of Elias for product codes.
+He generalized the techniques of Peter Elias for product codes.

 Tanner discussed lower bounds on the codes obtained from these graphs irrespective of the specific characteristics of the codes which were being used to construct larger codes.

-Tanner graphs for linear block codes
+Use for linear block codes

 Tanner graphs are partitioned into subcode nodes and digit nodes.
 For linear block codes, the subcode nodes denote rows of the parity-check matrix H. The digit nodes represent the columns of the matrix H. An edge connects a subcode node to a digit node if a nonzero entry exists in the intersection of the corresponding row and column.